Ayush-Singh986/Ayush-Singh986/README.md

 <br>

-- Developed and executed Formula Engine (FE) scripts to extract and validate metadata across **173,000+ ADO records**, including enabled/container status, validation scope, and reference data.
+Developed and executed Formula Engine (FE) scripts to extract and validate metadata across 173,000+ ADO records, including enabled/container status, validation scope, and reference data.

-- Used Linux and AWK/Gawk to process large FE outputs and generate structured class, validation-scope, and breakdown reports for stakeholder review.
+Used Linux and AWK/Gawk to process large FE outputs and generate structured class, validation-scope, and breakdown reports for stakeholder review.

-- Analyzed and reconciled UAT and Production datasets independently, identifying and documenting missing-attribute conditions for remediation.
+Analyzed and reconciled UAT and Production datasets independently, identifying and documenting missing-attribute conditions for remediation.

-- Delivered structured analysis and reporting outputs that supported data-quality validation across the client's reference-data platform.
+Delivered structured analysis and reporting outputs that supported data-quality validation across the client's reference-data platform.

 </details>

 <details>